 Purnima and Worldly Muhurta

-For ordinary worldly Muhurtas — weddings, housewarming ceremonies, business launches, starting a new job — the tradition's guidance on Purnima is mixed.
-Classical texts like the Brihat Parashara Hora Shastra and the Muhurta Chintamani do not exclude Purnima for worldly Muhurtas categorically.
-They rate the Purnima tithi as belonging to the Purna tithi group (along with the 5th, 10th, and 15th tithis), which are generally considered auspicious for activities that seek fulfilment and completion.
+For ordinary worldly Muhurtas - weddings, housewarming ceremonies, business launches, starting a new job - the tradition's guidance on Purnima is mixed.
+Traditional Muhurta practice does not exclude Purnima for worldly work categorically.
+It treats Purnima as part of the Purna tithi group (along with the 5th, 10th, and 15th tithis), which is generally considered auspicious for activities that seek fulfilment and completion.

 In practice, however, the Moon on Purnima is always in the opposite sign from the Sun.
 If the Lagna chosen for the Muhurta places the Sun or Moon in a difficult house relationship to the Lagna, the Purnima can amplify that difficulty.
 The classical rule is to ensure that the Purnima's Moon is not placed in the 6th, 8th, or 12th house from the Muhurta Lagna, which would turn the full Moon's amplifying power toward the chart's weak points.
 When the Purnima Moon can be placed in a kendra (1st, 4th, 7th, 10th) or trikona (1st, 5th, 9th) from the Muhurta Lagna, the full Moon becomes an asset in the chart.